Syncfusion AI Assistant

 How can I help you?

-This guide explains how to create and run a JavaScript (ES5) PDF Viewer application using Syncfusion Essential JS 2 in standalone mode.
+This section explains how to create and run a JavaScript (ES5) PDF Viewer application using Syncfusion Essential JS 2 in standalone mode.

 Create application folder